fdinga/exchangerate/README.md

 ##API Documentation

-### GET Exchange Rates for Euro
+### GET Exchange Rates for Euro by date and target currency

 Return the conversion rate for Euro to all the currencies for the specified date.
-The date should be in the interval [currentDate - 90days, currentDate].
+The date needs to be in the interval [currentDate - 90days, currentDate].
+Otherwise, the service returns 400 Bad Request.
-The API provides an optional 'targetCurrency' query parameter which filters only the exchange rates for the specified currency.
+The API provides an optional 'targetCurrency' query parameter to filter only the exchange rates of the specified target currency.

 ### Request
 GET /v1/exchange/eur/date/<b>{date}</b>/?targetCurrency=<b>{targetCurrency}</b>